PhilLockett/Enigma2/README.md

-# Enigma
+# Enigma2

-'Enigma' is a JavaFX application that simulates the Enigma machine.
+'Enigma2' is a JavaFX application that simulates the Enigma machine.

 ## Overview
 This project has been set up as a Maven project that uses JavaFX, FXML and